azuredevcollege/trainingdays/day6/challenges/challenge4.md

 CMD [ "java" , "app1" ]
 ```

 Again, a simple Dockerfile.
-We build our image on top of the Java Development Kit image provided by Microsoft.
-JDK image includes the tools that we use to compile our java code and convert it to a java application.
-First we copy that source code into image and after that we jump into that folder and run the ```javac app1.java``` command which compiles our application.
-At the end, we have the CMD instruction that  runs the application whenever we create a container from that image.
+We want to build our image on top of the "Java Development Kit" image provided by Microsoft.
+JDK image has all the tools in it that we need to compile our java code and convert it to a java application.
+First, we copy that source code to the image and after that we jump into that folder and run ```javac app1.java``` command which compiles this source code and generates an application.
+At the end, we have a CMD instruction that instructs to run this application whenever we create a container from that image.
 Let's build the image.

 Type: